TheNewbieWoodworker/TheNewbieWoodworker.github.io/_posts/2019-05-11-you-dont-know-what-you-dont-know.md

 Imagine you're scrolling through the forum, and you come across the following post:

-> I just bought a shiny new table saw, with the beautiful cast iron top.
+> I just bought a shiny new table saw, with a beautiful cast iron top.
 I just noticed some scratches, and I don't want to mar the pretty top.
 What can I do to keep the table saw looking like new?

 So you reply with something like this: